william-mead/william-mead.github.io/index.md

 I am a PhD student within the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/) at the University of Melbourne.

-My research interests are in integrable probability.
+My research interests are in integrable probability, non-equilibrium statistical mechanics and symmetric function theory.
 I am interested in the stochastic dualities and universal current distributions of integrable models, particularly of higher-rank models and models on the half-line.

 [wmead@student.unimelb.edu.au](mailto:wmead@student.unimelb.edu.au)